HumanCellAtlas/dcp-community/charters/DataPortal/charter.md

 * UX, visual, and branding design with input from the HCA brand working group
 * Adhere to the HCA DCP community best practices for Continuous Integration (CI), Continuous Delivery (CD), system logging via Google Analytics, etc.
 * Production operation of the overall Data Portal website in Amazon Web Services (AWS), with exclusions listed in the out-of-scope section
-* Implementation performance scaling
+* Meet the performance scaling objectives of the DCP
 * DevSecOps compliance as required by the HCA Security Team
+* Leverage the authentication and authorization implementation libraries from the DevSecOps team to implement login and access control for the Data Portal and Data Browser
 * Community engagement
    * Triage and integration of feature requests into the work queue
    * Support plan for escalation of user reported bugs
 ### Data Portal
 * Select and deploy a content management system
-* Integrate Data Browser and Data Portal UIs into a seamless UX and provide link to other groups' applications (e.g. a Data Ingestion UI)
+* Integrate Data Browser and Data Portal UIs into a seamless UX and provide link to other groups' applications (e.g. the Data Ingestion UI)
 * Frequent updates of summary statistics (cells, organs, donors, projects, labs, etc.) on the Home Page
 * Coordinate development of user guide content (e.g. “Learn”) from multiple contributors
 * Coordinate development of developer documentation content (e.g. “Develop”) from multiple contributors.
 Includes API documentation and development guides.